 Today the Society continues to lobby for an improved urban environment and strongly promotes active citizenship.
 The Next Generation Award encourages young people to play a role in the future of their city and Renaissance Awards recognise the most successful conservation projects in the city.

-The City Beautiful celebrates the centenary of the Birmingham Civic Society.
-A full programme of events has been created in collaboration with many of the diverse organisations Birmingham boasts.
+In 2018, Birmingham Civic Society celebrated its centenary.
+A full programme of events, created in collaboration with many of the diverse organisations Birmingham boasts, took place across the year.
 See the full list of events in our The City Beautiful Centenary Guide.

 You can also follow what we’re getting up to by reading our Centenary Blog.